 Provides clinical-based learning opportunities to encourage application of theory and research-based knowledge in clinical practice.
 Students engage in experiences to enhance the development of their professional nursing role.
-Graded on a S/U basis.
-Prerequisites: Completed junior year of nursing program and accepted into an approved clinical internship program.
+Graded on an S/U basis.
+Prerequisites: Completed junior year of nursing program; acceptance into an approved clinical internship program.

-NUR498 • Dimensions of Professional Nursing Practice I (spring) 4 credits
+NUR498 • Dimensions of (not offered after spring 2012) 4 credits Professional Nursing Practice I